 The year is 1919.
 The United States is in the grip of Red Scare paranoia, characterized by a fear of Russian radicals and subversives spreading Bolshevik ideology in the wake of the Russian Revolution.
 Attorney General A. Mitchell Palmer, together with a young J. Edgar Hoover, organize and carry out a series of raids with the aim of rounding up supposed radicals and anarchists deemed a threat to the American way of life.
-This New York Times article from January 1, 1920, outlines Palmer's growing concerns about radicals in the United States; in it he vows "to keep up an unflinching, persistent, aggressive warfare," against "the Reds."
+A January 1, 1920, New York Times article titled "Palmer Pledges War on Radicals" outlines the Attorney General's concerns about radicals in the United States; in it he vows "to keep up an unflinching, persistent, aggressive warfare," against "the Reds."
 Palmer placed Russian immigrant communities across the United States under surveillance and then targeted these groups during the raids of 1919 and the New Year's raids of 1920, resulting in mass deportations of Russians.
 These attacks, which infringed on civil liberties, are now known as the Palmer Raids.
 In the novel, Austin is arrested during one of these raids, detained, interrogated, and eventually deported back to Russia. -Vanessa